 .
-Tyska Brunnsplan (German Well Square), yet another name that alludes to the many Germans that lived here, has a well shaped like a small temple.
+Tyska Brunnsplan (German Well Square), yet another name that alludes to the many Germans who lived here, has a well shaped like a small temple.
 Some of Gamla Stan's most impressive buildings border Riddarhustorget, an uncharacteristically car-heavy square near Riddarholmen.
 Here are two magnificent seventeenth century buildings, the white Bonde Palace and the red-brick Riddarhuset

 , by many considered the most beautiful house in Stockholm.